fannynabis/chameleon-documentation-en/tabelle__datensatz.md

 This is followed by a list which includes every single field of the data set.
 There is a little questionmark on the left to some input fields.
 Behind this there is a support and explanatory text for the relevant field.
 The text will be shown by clicking on it.

-**Wichtig**: Bei manchen Feldern wird bei Editieren die Seite gewechselt.
-Da das System Änderungen nicht automatisch speichert, sollte der Benutze diese vorher durch ein Klick auf den *Speichern*-Button sichern.
+~~**Wichtig**: Bei manchen Feldern wird bei Editieren die Seite gewechselt.
+Da das System Änderungen nicht automatisch speichert, sollte der Benutze diese vorher durch ein Klick auf den *Speichern*-Button sichern.~~

-Note that sometimes theres a change of the page while editing.
+**Attention**: Note that sometimes theres a change of the page while editing.
 The system does not save changes automatically, so the user should do that first by clicking the button.